Tjstretchalot/LoansBot-Site/README.txt

   claim.php -
     Shows the appropriate form for claiming your account

+  sharecode.php -
+    Shows the appropriate forms for either creating your share code or using another share code.

   query.php -
     Main interaction with the database that is online